shariqfarooq123/twitter_sentiment/README.md

 A classic example of application of deep learning in Natural Language Processing.

 # Usage
+In order to use the twitter api, you have to register an app with twitter [here](https://dev.twitter.com/oauth/overview/application-owner-access-tokens) and obtain consumer key and consumer secret.
+Enter these in the placeholder defined in twitter.py

 Run twitter.py file which provides a Command Line Interface for sentiment classification on any query on Twitter:

 ```